Furness Abbey

 At the Dissolution in 1536 a faction of monks encouraged the local people to rise up in protest, but by 1537 the remaining brethren were forced to give up their monastery and its possessions to the Crown.

-View more images of Furness Abbey at Travels in the UK: Furness Abbey Photo Gallery.
+View more photographs of Furness Abbey at Travels in the UK, a travelogue by the Webmaster: Furness Abbey Photo Gallery.